Florida Golf Guide -

 "You're mostly going to see pitchers out on the golf course," Mulder said.
 "We're the ones with the most time."

-Then again, perennial MVP candidate Albert Pujols runs his own celebrity golf tournament every year in St. Louis.
+Then again, perennial MVP candidate Albert Pujols runs his own celebrity golf tournament every year.
 Who knows when he'll be out at Abacoa getting in some practice?

 Better keep a few baseballs in your golf bag.